-Forests cover 31% of our planet’s land area.
-They produce vital oxygen and provide shelter for many people and wildlife.
-Unfortunately, according to the United Nations’ Food and Agriculture Organization, humans are destroying 7.4 million hectares of forests annually, which is equivalent to the size of Belgium, the Netherlands and Luxembourg altogether.
+Forests cover 31% of our planet’s surface area.
+They produce oxygen and shelter for communities and wildlife.
+According to the United Nations’ Food and Agriculture Organization, humans are responsible for destroying 7.4 million hectares of forests annually, equivalent to the size of Belgium, the Netherlands, and Luxembourg altogether.

 Farmers in undeveloped countries often cause deforestation as trees are generally the only means of livelihood for them to cook or earn an extra income through charcoal production.
 In Zambia, our partner WeForest helps the Miombo community become part of the solution engaging with over 800 small-scale farmer families to make them stewards of their forests.

 They receive forestry training, fuel-efficient stoves, and subsidies for planting grafted fruit trees, and women are becoming entrepreneurs as they are trained and equipped to run home-based tree nurseries.
 Furthermore, they can apply for specific permaculture or plant nursery training to diversify their skills and farm livelihoods.

 Meghalaya state, in Northeast India, is called ‘the wettest place on earth’.
 Here, in the Khasi Hills, our partner WeForest collaborates with a federation of 11 indigenous governments and 75 Khasi villages to restore several areas of the forest.
 These forest-dependent communities have set up nurseries to provide the seedlings and formed groups of community volunteers who are planting the seedlings and tending the forests.